|

 or religious groups.
 Do not state or imply negative or Western-centric

-views about native peoples.
+views about indigenous peoples.

 - For example, in explaining the colonial history of